 When emotions run high, it’s natural to feel overwhelmed.
 This is the time to slow way down.
 Remind yourself the only goal is to get through the next minute, hour, or day.
 Shift your focus to figuring out a pleasant and calming activity that you can do right now to get through a tough moment.

 For example, recently I woke up feeling really anxious after having several calm days.
 I knew I was anxious because my heart was beating fast and my body felt like it was vibrating.
 I reminded myself that my goal was to "slow down and take it a minute at a time."
 I read my list of state-changers.
-State changers are concrete activities that with some reliability shift us out of anxiety and into a calmer state. i advocate developing your own personal list of state-changers.
+State-changers are concrete activities that with some reliability shift us out of anxiety and into a calmer state.
+I advocate for developing your own personal list of state-changers.

 Here's what I did:

 Took a very hot bath, with grapefruit scented bubble bath (my favorite), and with classical music playing in the background.

 It took a few hours, but eventually, I started to feel a bit better.
 If none of those methods had worked, I would've told myself, "Hang in there!
 Tomorrow is a new day, and you will probably feel better in the morning."